PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 [Iridium9603NBeacon_V5](https://github.com/PaulZC/Iridium_9603_Beacon/tree/master/Arduino/Iridium9603NBeacon_V5) and the base [Iridium9603NBeacon_V5_Base](https://github.com/PaulZC/Iridium_9603_Beacon/tree/master/Arduino/Iridium9603NBeacon_V5_Base).

-To enable message forwarding: edit Iridium9603NBeacon_V5.ino, uncomment the line which says _#define RockBLOCK_ and enter the serial numbers for both the sending Beacon (_#define source "RB00nnnnn"_) and the destination base (_#define destination "RB00nnnnn"_).
+To enable message forwarding: edit Iridium9603NBeacon_V5.ino, and change the line which says **#define RB_destination 0** .
+Change the zero to the the serial number of the destination RockBLOCK which is acting as the base.
+Also change the line which says **#define RB_source 1234** .
+Replace the 1234 with the serial number of the RockBLOCK 9603N you are sending the messages from.
+That way the beacons will accessible through the _Beacon Messaging_ pull-down menu in
-The serial numbers need to be seven digits long - prefix with zeros if necessary - and include the "RB" prefix.
+[Iridium_Beacon_Base.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_Base.py).
+If you don't want to edit the Arduino code, you can configure the RBSOURCE and RBDESTINATION serial numbers by sending messages through RockBLOCK operations.

 _You will be charged twice for each message: once to send it from the Beacon (Mobile Originated); and a second time to receive it on the base (Mobile Terminated)._